tsherif/picogl.js/README.md

 ```

 Note that PicoGL.js is **not** a scene graph library.
 There are no objects, hierarchies, transforms, materials, etc. It has been designed only to make management of GPU state more convenient.
-Its conceptual model maps fairly directly to the constructs one deals with when writing directly with WebGL.
+Its conceptual model maps fairly directly to the constructs one deals with when writing directly with the WebGL 2 API.
 The only higher-level construct is the **draw call**, which manages sets of related lower-level constructs.

-PicoGL.js simplifies usage of some more complex WebGL 2 features, such as multiple render targets, uniform buffers and transform feedback.
+PicoGL.js simplifies usage of some more complex WebGL 2 features, such as multiple render targets, uniform buffers, transform feedback and instanced drawing.

 Multiple Render Targets
 -----------------------